umahmood/iter/README.md

 A Go library which allows you to iterate over a sequence integers, in a simple and memory efficient way.

+**Note**: This is simply a package with a one line function, it probably does not deserve to be in its own package.
+But I think it shows a powerful feature of Go (empty structs).

 # Installation

 > go get github.com/umahmood/iter